kjayashankar/BeAttentive/README.md

 # BeAttentive
-A simple chrome extension to track time you spend on domains
+A simple chrome extension to track time you spend on web sites